 These claims are brought by a “whistleblower” who has information that the company or individual is defrauding the government.
 Such person is called a “Relator.”
 Whistleblowers are commonly employees of the company committing fraud, but anyone who is aware of fraud is eligible to file the qui tam suit.
 This includes patients, analysts, customers, subcontractors, even competitors.

 Persons filing under the False Claims Act stand to receive a portion of any recovered damages, (ranging from 15 to 30 percent, depending on various circumstances).
 Lawsuits filed under the False Claims Act are presented to the government, with all evidence and paperwork, without public knowledge.
 The lawsuit is considered “under seal,” meaning it is not privy to anyone but the government investigators on the case-not even the defendants are made aware of the lawsuit.

 The Attorney General then has 60 days (with extension requests permitted and routinely requested and granted), to decide whether the government wishes to intervene in the matter and pursue the lawsuit.
 After the 60-day period, one of two things will happen.
-If the government chooses to join the lawsuit, they will jointly work with the whistleblower and his or her attorney.
+If the government chooses to join the lawsuit, they will jointly work with the whistleblower and his or her lawyer.
 In this case, the government will serve as lead counsel.

-If the Government Declines Your Lawsuit
+What to Do If the Government Declines Your Lawsuit

 If the government chooses not the join the lawsuit, the whistleblower may continue to pursue litigation on his or her own alongside the attorney they hired.
 If you’re considering pursuing a case against your employer, but you’re concerned for your job, the False Claims Act specifically protects whistleblowers from retaliation by their employer.